MrCoolGh/DCIT-201-ASSIGNMENT/README.md

 - Code readability and comments (20%)
 - Output formatting and user experience (20%)

-Good luck, and happy coding - Joe! 🚀
+Good luck, and happy coding